-Who is paying who is becoming the biggest question in consumers minds as the public debate around fees and commissions and conflicts of interest increases in financial services.
+Who is paying who for financial advice will become the biggest question in consumers minds as the industry stakeholders continually and very publicly debate fees, commissions and conflicts of interest in financial services.

-Bearing in mind I have no objection to commissions as a form of remuneration, and do in fact argue strongly for commissions as a form of financial adviser remuneration in many parts of the industry and advice process, one should not assume that my comments to come are an anti-commission rant.
+I have no objection to commissions as a form of remuneration, and do in fact argue strongly for commissions as a form of financial adviser remuneration in many parts of the industry and advice process.
+One should not assume that my comments to come are any sort of anti-commission bias.

-I do believe that professional advisers should charge the client directly in the form of a fee for planning.
+But while I absolutely believe that professional advisers should charge the client directly in the form of a fee for planning and pure advice, I do also believe that advisers need to educate clients on the range of possible engagements and what work is required from each of them.
 Whether that advice is investment, debt, risk management, taxation advice or whatever is irrelevant.
-A professional adviser specialising in any one of those fields (or any other) who provides their time and expertise to a consumer deserves to be paid for that.
+A professional adviser specialising in any one of those fields (or any other) who provides their time and expertise to a consumer deserves to be paid for that given the adviser is trading time, reputational, legal and regulatory risk.
 Traditionally the adviser has assumed the business risk of not charging the client directly for that expertise, and instead working on a “success fee” basis only.
-That is, if the advice is good and we are able to get the recommended solution in place on terms the consumer is happy with, then we get paid a success fee in the form of a commission.
+That is, advisers have worked on the premise that if the consumer judges the advice to be good and we were able to get a recommended solution in place on terms the consumer was happy with, then we get paid a success fee in the form of a commission from the product placement.

 The challenge for many advisers moving to this approach is how to introduce a fee for the planning element when the consumer is often comparing that adviser to a competitor promising to do the “planning” for nothing.

 The answer is remarkably simple.
 Say the following: